Malek0007/Text-Generation-App-using-NLP-and-LLM/README.md

 <img src="static/images/Date_place.png" alt="Architecture Diagram" width="400"/>
 **Text Cleaning Stage**

 Text cleaning is an essential step in natural language processing.
 In this project, the cleaning process involves removing URLs, email addresses, arbitrary numbers, HTML tags, and any other unnecessary information.
-It also includes removing words that are not found in the dictionary, utilizing the BERT model from Hugging Face.
+It also includes removing words that are not found in the dictionary, using the BERT model from Hugging Face.

 **Text Correction Stage**

 For the text correction stage, a function is used to correct typographical errors, as well as grammar and spelling mistakes.
 This is done using specific tools depending on the language: pyspellchecker for French and TextBlob for English.

+**Text Translation Stage**

+For the text translation stage, we start by translating individual words from a file named car-accident-translation, which contains a list of French words and their English translations related to accidents.
+If a word is not found in this file, we use the Google Translate API to translate the individual word into English, as it supports translation between many languages.
+If the translation via the API is not sufficient for the context, we use the pre-trained MarianMTModel from Hugging Face to provide a more contextual and accurate translation.